AKD-01/DSA-LeetCode/README.md

 # DSA
-Collection of LeetCode questions to ace the coding interview and practice!
+Collection of LeetCode questions to ace the coding interviews and practice.